Bankruptcy act; Debt recovery act

 The aim of debt settlement proceedings is to reach an agreement between the debtor and the creditors regarding the reduction of debts so that the debt can be paid without the company defaulting.
 If no agreement is reached within six months, or if the court decides not to implement the proposal, the court will initiate insolvency proceedings.

-In practice, debt settlement proceedings are only used in a limited set of circumstances and there is no data available on settlements that have been successful in reaching their objective.
+In practice, debt settlement proceedings are only used in a limited set of circumstances and there is no data available on settlements that have been successful in reaching their objectives.
+According to KPMG, one reason for the limited use is that the economy in most companies, at the time of such proceedings, is too pressed, making it difficult to find a solution with the creditors.
+This is due to the entry conditions for entering into such proceedings being that the company is illiquid.
 However, some settlements are reached outside the courtrooms, especially if few creditors are involved.

 Cost covered byNot applicable